FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 The Manager does not need to be able to tweak any Search Goal attributes, but it MUST report all applied attribute values even if not tweaked.

-In principle, there should be a "user" (human or CI) that "starts" or "calls" the Manager and receives the report.
+In principle, there should be a "user" (human or automated) that "starts" or "calls" the Manager and receives the report.
 The Manager MAY be able to be called more than once whis way, thus triggering multiple independent Searches.